'Gunman on the ground floor': Six people arrested after firearms incident at mall

-Six people have been taken into custody tonight after an incident involving multiple BB guns and armed police at a North Shore mall.
+Six people have been taken into custody tonight after an incident involving multiple BB guns and armed police that sent a North Shore mall into lockdown.

 Armed officers descended on Glenfield Mall this evening and erected cordons after reports of a person with a firearm.